Enterprise-CMCS/managed-care-review/docs/technical-design/feature-brief-session-expiration.md

 These are edge cases we decided not to address.
 Documenting for visibility.

 - The user puts computer to sleep while logged in (before session expiration modal is visible) and comes back after the session has expired.
     - In this case, the session expiration modal will not display.
-The user will still  appear to be logged in when they relaunch their computer.
-However, as soon as the user takes an action that hits the API and we get a 403, we will follow the code path for outcome #3 above - automatically log the user and show the session expired error banner.
+The user will still appear logged in when they relaunch their computer and browser.
+However, as soon as the user takes an action that hits the graphql API or tries to upload a file to S3, we will follow the code path for outcome #3 above - logout the user, redirect to landing page, show session expired error banner.
 - The user has MC-Review open in multiple tabs and then logs out of only one tab manually before session expiration.
     - This is not an ideal user experience.
 This is why we recommend users navigate the application in one tab at time.
 If the user logs out then goes to another tab that is still open and starts using the application, they will be able to make some requests with the cached user but at a certain point the requests will error (this may or may not be auth errors, sometimes the API may fail first with 400s and thus the generic failed request banner will show)